-The document starts with an "Executive Summary", which summarizes the features of the new Remuneration policy and report and the main results achieved in 2021.
-Then two Sections follow: the "2022 Remuneration policy" which describes the key principles of our approach to remuneration and incentive systems for Employees and Financial Advisors, as well as Fineco's compensation practices; the "2021 Remuneration report", which provides detailed information on the results of the processes implemented in the previous financial year.
+The document starts with an "Executive Summary", which summarizes the features of the new Remuneration policy and report and the main results achieved in 2022.
+Then two Sections follow: the "2023 Remuneration policy" which describes the key principles of our approach to remuneration and incentive systems for Employees and Financial Advisors, as well as Fineco's compensation practices; the "2022 Remuneration report", which provides detailed information on the results of the processes implemented in the previous financial year.

-Also in 2022, we propose a clear and easily accessible Policy, oriented towards rewarding performance and merit thanks to promoting the value of equity, sustainability, diversity of human resources and development of people's strategic skills.
-Our approach is based on the concept of transparency, as an element able to protect and strengthen our reputation and to create value over long term, in the interest of all the stakeholders.
+Also in 2023, we propose a clear and easily accessible Policy, oriented towards rewarding performance and merit thanks to promoting the value of equity, sustainability, diversity of human resources and development of people's strategic skills.
+Our approach is based on the concept of transparency, as an element able to protect and strengthen our reputation and to create value over the long term, in the interest of all the stakeholders.
 Thus, the remuneration structure of the Chief Executive Officer and the criteria by which the incentives are linked to the economic-financial and social responsibility objectives in the short and medium-long term, are clearly and transparently presented in both the policy and the report.

-FinecoBank Group closed 2021 with a strong growth, with results, that confirm an ongoing acceleration in a more challenging and complex context than ever t which proves the efficacy of a balanced and diversified business model.
-A path that is based on the quality of products and services, operational efficiency, innovation and, above all, an approach oriented towards transparency and great respect for the client.
-The Group business model is able to face every stage of the market and to generate a balanced flow of revenues, thanks to a strategy oriented towards a path of long-term sustainable and organic growth, and capable of generating value for all our stakeholders through a process of transforming customer liquidity into more efficient forms of savings.
-Fineco's digital DNA continues to represent a solid basis for the achievement of important economic-financial objectives and a positive footprint in the wider eco-system, in line with its corporate purpose: "supporting customers in the responsible management of their savings in order to create the conditions for a more prosperous and equitable society ".
+FinecoBank Group closed 2022 with strong growth and with results that confirm the ability to face a more challenging and complex context and the efficacy of a balanced and diversified business model.
+A path that is based on the quality of products and services, operational efficiency and innovation, with a wider offering of ESG added value products, and, above all, an approach oriented towards transparency and great respect for the client.
+The Group business model is able to face every stage of the market and to generate a balanced flow of revenues, thanks to a long-term sustainable and organic growth strategy.
+Fineco's digital DNA continues to represent a solid basis for the achievement of important economic-financial objectives and a positive footprint in the wider system, in line with its corporate purpose: "supporting customers in the responsible management of their savings in order to create the conditions for a more prosperous and equitable society".